hvantran/native-db-client/README.md

 ## 1. Intro
-An simple java libary to executing SQL query, with this libary we can
+An simple java libary to executing SQL queries, with this libary we can

 - Easy to create and execute SQL query to database with supported annotations
 - Mapping response of select clause to DTO classes
+- Parameterize the SQL queries with method arguments
-- Lazy init connection to database util the first method to repository is called
+- Lazy init connection to database util the first method in repository is called
 - Only one database connection for each repository instance, that mean executing next method in repository will use the existing connection

 ## 2. Install dependency from Maven Central repository